jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

     * Numbers -128 -- 127

-* This is easily achieved with a forth display that would only ever activate the ``g`` input, when necessary
+* This is achieved with a forth display that would only ever activate the ``g`` input, when necessary

-    * This forth. leftmost display would only activate ``g`` when showing a negative number
+    * This forth, leftmost display would only activate ``g`` when showing a negative number
     * Positive numbers would have nothing displayed on this forth display